samjac0/Python-Projects/README.md

 ________________________________________________
 In addition to the above, other small projects also include knowledge in...
 Dunder, text games with score counters, Tkinter, producing user-freindly error text, etc.

+Interested in learning more about me?
+Checkout my [LinkedIn](https://www.linkedin.com/in/s-jacob-flaherty/) or [developer portfolio!](https://samjac0.github.io/)